Eqbal Ahmad: Career

 From 1960 to 1963, Ahmad lived in North Africa, working primarily in Algeria, where he joined the National Liberation Front and worked with Frantz Fanon and some Algerian nationalists who were fighting a war of liberation against the French in Algeria.
 He was offered an opportunity to join the first independent Algerian government, but refused in favour of life as an independent intellectual.
 Instead, he returned to the United States.
 Eqbal Ahmad was fluent in Urdu, English, Persian and Arabic.

 When he returned to the United States, Eqbal Ahmad taught at the University of Illinois at Chicago (1964–65) and Cornell University in the school of Labour Relations (1965–68).
+Palestinian right of return during the Arab-Israeli war of 1967 led to his isolation within the academic community, causing him to leave Cornell.
+From 1968 to 1972, he worked as a fellow at the University of Chicago and the Adlai Stevenson Institute in Chicago.
+In 1971, Eqbal Ahmad was indicted as one of the Harrisburg Seven as a result of his activism against the Vietnam War alongside the anti-war Catholic priest Philip Berrigan, Berrigan's future wife, Sister Elizabeth McAlister, and four other Catholic pacifists, on charges of conspiracy to kidnap Henry Kissinger.
+After fifty-nine hours of deliberations, the jury declared a mistrial and Ahmad was acquitted of all charges in 1972.
 During these years, he became known as one of the earliest and most vocal opponents of American policies in Vietnam and Cambodia.
-From 1968 to 1972, he was a fellow at the Adlai Stevenson Institute in Chicago.
-In 1971, Eqbal Ahmad was indicted as one of the Harrisburg Seven, with the anti-war Catholic priest Philip Berrigan, Berrigan's future wife, Sister Elizabeth McAlister, and four other Catholic pacifists, on charges of conspiracy to kidnap Henry Kissinger.
-After fifty-nine hours of deliberations, the jury declared a mistrial, in 1972.